Rational links and DT invariants of quivers: Quivers and rational linksge

 \subsection{Quivers and HOMFLY-PT homology}

-The second part of Theorem~\ref{thm:knots} claims that the reduced HOMFLY-PT homology of a rational knot $K$ can be recovered from the generating function of the colored HOMFLY-PT polynomials obtained in Theorem~\ref{thm:knotty}.
+Theorem~\ref{thm:knotsHHH} claims that the reduced HOMFLY-PT homology of a rational knot $K$ can be recovered from the generating function of the colored HOMFLY-PT polynomials obtained in Theorem~\ref{thm:knotty}.
 This is unsurprising since Rasmussen has shown that the reduced HOMFLY-PT homology of a rational knot is determined by its Euler characteristic and the signature of the knot.
 In our grading conventions, his result is the following.

-\begin{lem}[Corollary 1 \cite{Ras}] Let $K$ be a rational knot, then the $a,q,t$-trigradings of the generators of the reduced HOMFLY-PT homology of $K$ satisfy $2\mathrm{gr}_t-2\mathrm{gr}_a-\mathrm{gr}_q=\sigma(K)$ where $\sigma(K)$ denotes the signature of $K$, normalized so that positive knots have negative signature. \end{lem} Since the homological degrees of the generators are determined by the other degrees and the signature, there can be no cancellation in the bigraded Euler characteristic, and so the Poincar\'e polynomial of the HOMFLY-PT homology can be recovered from the reduced HOMFLY-PT polynomial.
+\begin{lemma}[{\cite[Corollary 1]{Ras}}] Let $K$ be a rational knot, then the $a,q,t$-trigradings of the generators of the reduced HOMFLY-PT homology of $K$ satisfy $2\mathrm{gr}_t-2\mathrm{gr}_a-\mathrm{gr}_q=\sigma(K)$ where $\sigma(K)$ denotes the signature of $K$, normalized so that positive knots have negative signature. \end{lemma} Since the homological degrees of the generators are determined by the other degrees and the signature, there can be no cancellation in the bigraded Euler characteristic, and so the Poincar\'e polynomial of the HOMFLY-PT homology can be recovered from the reduced HOMFLY-PT polynomial.